gboehl/econpizza/docs/the_yaml.rst

 .. code-block::

     distributions:
-      D: # contents/distributions of the distribution named 'dist'
+      D: # a distribution named 'D'
-        # ordering matters because it is the same ordering as the axis of distribution variables
+        # ordering matters because it is the same ordering as the axis of all distribution variables
-        e: # dim1
+        e: # dim0
           type: exogenous
           grid_variables: [e_grid, e_stationary, e_tmat] # returns e_grid, e_stationary, e_tmat
           rho: 0.966
           sigma: 0.5
           # alternatively: if the previous 3 are not defined here, it is assumed that the grid_variables are available during the distribution stage (as an output of 'decisions')
           n: 4
-        a: # dim0
+        a: # dim1
           type: endogenous
-          grid_variables: a_grid # a variable named <grid_names> will be made available during decisions_calls and aggregation_calls
+          grid_variables: a_grid # a variable named a_grid will be made available during decisions calls and distributions calls
           min: 0.0
           max: 150
           n: 10